land-edi/Excel-VBA/README.md

 # Individual-Studies
-This repo contains individual exercises and experiments to explore and understand various tools and techniques used in data analytics and data science
+This repo contains exploration to uncover insight from data